OHDSI/Broadsea/README.md

 -   Posit Connect for sites with commercial Posit licenses, for deploying Shiny apps
 -   DBT for ETL design

-### A Note on Docker Compose Commands
+### A Note on Docker Compose V2

-Throughout this README, we will show docker compose commands with the convention of `docker-compose`.
-However, on some systems such as Red Hat Linux, you will need to use `docker compose` (no hyphen).
+Throughout this README, we will show docker compose commands with the convention of `docker compose` (no hyphen), per the new Docker Compose V2 standard outlined by [Docker](https://docs.docker.com/compose/migrate/#docker-compose-vs-docker-compose).

+**For Broadsea 3.1, you will need Docker version 1.27.0+.**

 ### Broadsea Dependencies

 -   Linux, Mac, or Windows with WSL
--   Docker
+-   Docker 1.27.0+
 -   Git
 -   Chromium-based web browser (Chrome, Edge, etc.)